bsamot10/hadoopCluster/README.md

 The output of the above command generates the command that you should run in the remaining 2 nodes.

-Copy the code and paste the command in each one of the 2 remaining nodes, so that the nodes join the swarm.
+Copy the command and paste it in each one of the 2 remaining nodes, so that the nodes join the swarm.

 If necessary, check the instructions here: https://docs.docker.com/engine/reference/commandline/swarm_init/.